Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Probabilistic analysis

 \section{Probabilistic analysis}

-In this section, we perform a probabilistic analysis for instances with $n$ jobs, where processing times are independently and uniformly distributed in the range $\{1,\dots,n\}$.
-Hence, $p_{\max} = n$.
-We focus on parameter $k_A$ and subset $A$; by the reversibility Property~\ref{prop11}, the same analysis applies symmetrically to $k_B$ and subset $B$.
+In this section, $p^{\max}$ denotes the upper bound of the uniform distribution (i.e., the maximum possible processing time), consistently with the experimental setting.
+Here, we present a probabilistic analysis for instances with $n$ jobs, where processing times are independently and uniformly distributed over the set $\{1,\dots,p^{\max}\}$.
+We focus on parameter $k_A$ and subset $A$.
+By the reversibility property (Property~\ref{prop11}), the same analysis applies symmetrically to parameter $k_B$ and subset $B$.

-Our goal is to analyze the probability of identifying a value of $k_A$ sufficiently small to ensure linear complexity in $n$, and to study how this probability behaves as $n$ increases.
+Our goal is to estimate the probability that the value of $k_A$ is sufficiently small to guarantee linear-time complexity, and to analyze how this probability behaves as $n$ grows.
+Unless otherwise stated, we assume that $p^{\max}=\Theta(n)$, which is the standard setting in flow shop benchmark instances.